Edgenius/PlatoDocSite/content/custom-domain/_index.md

 <div class="notices warning"><p>To set up a custom domain, you must have permission to access your domain DNS records.</p>
 </div>

-* **Step 1:** Login to your dashboard, and access the *Setting*s page—you can find this by clicking your name in the left column.
+* **Step 1:** Login to your dashboard, and access the *Settings* page—you can find this by clicking your name in the left column.
 * **Step 2:** Click the *Custom Domain* tab in the *settings* menu
 * **Step 3:** In the domain name field, type the subdomain you want to use.
 For example, if your domain is foo.com, you might use the subdomain form.foo.com, myform.foo.com, or any subdomain name you desire.
 * **Step 4:** Click *Update*; you'll then receive a CNAME value.
 You'll need this later.